benjaminhuanghuang/vue-study/Testing-unit/_Summary/00-What should be tested-1.md

 ## Technical background

+Unit testing is the process of running tests against the smallest parts of an application (units).
+Normally the units you test are functions.

+In Vue apps, components are also units to test (more on those later).

 Vue component is just an object (or function) with a render function and some properties.

 To test that the component behaves correctly, we need to mount/render it.
 Vue will create some DOM element.